ClickHouse

 Model definition

-This section describes how you control a table's engine and other Clickhouse-specific functionality in SQLMesh models.
+This section describes how you control a table's engine and other ClickHouse-specific functionality in SQLMesh models.

 Table engine